Control-oriented Clustering of Visual Latent Representation: Introduction

 \vspacebeforepara \paragraph{Neural collapse} The clustering phenomenon shown in Fig.~\ref{fig:nc-double-integrator} was first observed by~\citet{papyan2020prevalence} in image classification and dubbed the name \emph{neural collapse} (NC).
 In particular, NC refers to a set of four manifestations in the representation space (i.e., the penultimate layer): \begin{enumerate}[label=(NC\arabic*)] \item Variability collapse: feature vectors of the same class converge to their class mean. \item Simplex ETF: globally-centered class mean vectors converge to a geometric configuration known as Simplex Equiangular Tight Frame (ETF), i.e., mean vectors have the same lengths and form equal angles pairwise (as shown in Fig.~\ref{fig:nc-double-integrator}). \item Self-duality: the class means and the last-layer linear classifiers are self-dual. \item Nearest class-center prediction: the network predicts the class whose mean vector has the minimum Euclidean distance to the feature of the test image. \end{enumerate} Since its original discovery, NC has attracted significant interests, both empirical~\citep{jiang2023generalized,wu2024linguistic,rangamani2023feature} and theoretical~\citep{fang2021exploring,han2021neural}; see Appendix~\ref{app:sec:related-work} for a detailed discussion of existing literature.
 The results we show in Fig.~\ref{fig:nc-double-integrator} are just another example to reinforce the prevalence of neural collapse, because behavior cloning of the bang-bang optimal controller reduces to a classification problem.

+\vspacebeforepara \paragraph{Our goal} Does a similar \emph{law of clustering}, in the spirit of NC, happen when cloning image-based control policies? \rv{Two motivations underlie this question.
+First, understanding the structure of learned representation has been a fundamental pursuit towards improving the interpretability of deep learning models.
+While the discovery of NC has deepened our understanding of visual representation learning for \emph{classification}, such an understanding is missing when using visual representation for \emph{decision-making}.
+Second, just as related work has shown the benefits of NC for generalization and robustness~\citep{bonifazi2024can,liu2023inducing,yang2022inducing}, we seek to uncover new algorithmic tools that improve model performance by ``shaping'' the latent representation space.}

-\vspacebeforepara \paragraph{Our goal} Does a similar \emph{law of clustering}, in the spirit of NC, happen when cloning image-based control policies?
-We focus on the task of \emph{vision-based planar pushing}, where an agent needs to push an object to a target position given only image observations, see Fig.~\ref{fig:overview-planar-pushing} for an example of pushing a T-shaped block.
-A general image-to-action architecture consists of (a) a \emph{vision encoder} that embeds high-dimensional images as compact visual features~\citep{he2016deep,oquab2023dinov2}, and (b) an \emph{action decoder} that generates control outputs given the latent vectors~\citep{mandlekar2021matters,chi2023diffusion}.
-The entire pipeline is trained end-to-end using expect demonstrations.
+Towards this goal, we consider a general image-to-action architecture consisting of (a) a \emph{vision encoder} that embeds high-dimensional images as compact visual features~\citep{he2016deep,oquab2023dinov2}, and (b) an \emph{action decoder} that generates control outputs given the latent vectors~\citep{mandlekar2021matters,chi2023diffusion}.
+The entire pipeline is trained end-to-end using expert demonstrations. \rv{We study the instantiation of this architecture in three tasks: Lunar Lander from OpenAI Gym~\citep{brockman2016openai}, Planar Pushing that is popular in robotics~\citep{chi2023diffusion}, and Block Stacking from MimicGen~\citep{mandlekar2023mimicgen}.
+The first is a \emph{discrete control} task, while the second and the third are \emph{continuous control} tasks.
+Fig.~\ref{fig:overview-planar-pushing} overviews the architecture and the tasks.}

 The bridge and information channel from vision to control is the visual representation space.
 We aim to study the geometry of the visual representation space from the lens of neural collapse.
 Particularly, we seek to answer two fundamental questions.